Cadence of Hyrule: Reception

 Cadence of Hyrule received "generally favorable reviews" according to review aggregator Metacritic.

-The Verge called the style of the game a "welcome shot of retro charm" when compared to the more realistic The Legend of Zelda: Breath of the Wild.
+The Verge called the style of the game a "welcome shot of retro charm" when compared to The Legend of Zelda: Breath of the Wild.
+The Guardian enjoyed the way music factored into every aspect of the game, saying that "instead of wearing thin, the rhythm-based gimmick enhances everything it touches".
+Eurogamer praised the way it adapted Zelda to Crypt's gameplay, saying that "it makes up for its smallish footprint with its sheer delight in discovery as you wander about, everything half familiar, every ultimately a surprise".

+Polygon liked the soundtrack, composed of remixes of traditional Zelda themes, commenting that "Baranowsky makes these classics his own without distracting from the game itself".
+Destructoid wrote that it managed to advance the Crypt formula by adding elements from Zelda and that "it takes the best parts of Crypt of the NecroDancer and makes them more accessible".
+While criticizing the non-use of HD Rumble, Nintendo Life enjoyed the co-op mode.

 Cadence of Hyrule was the best-selling digital Nintendo Switch game during its first week of release in Japan.
 The physical version sold 1,539 copies within its first week on sale in Japan, making it the twenty-fourth bestselling retail game of the week in the country.
 It was also the bestselling digital Nintendo Switch game during the month of June 2019 in Europe.